Introduction to Scoring

 - Disclosure (D- or D): A city in the Disclosure scoring band has just started the journey of understanding and reporting on climate impacts.
 These cities understand the value of collecting data to drive climate action but may not have structures or resources in place to obtain the necessary information.
 Cities in the Disclosure band report on the degree to which climate impacts and risks have been measured.

 - Awareness (C- or C): A city in the Awareness scoring band is in the process of assessing the main risks and impacts of climate change.
-These cities have begun developing an assessment and measuring impacts to get a holistic understanding of the main effects climate change has on their city but is not yet taking action to reduce them.
+These cities have begun developing an assessment and measuring impacts to get a holistic understanding of the main effects climate change has on their city but is only beginning to take action to reduce them.

 - Management (B- or B): A city in the Management band has understood the main risks and impacts of climate change and is taking action to adapt to and reduce these effects.
 These cities have worked collaboratively with key stakeholders to understand their risks and impacts and now have plans in place to mitigate and adapt.